 📲 Apply today at https://linqconnect.com/public/meal-application/new

-29 days ago, Nassau County School District
+about 2 months ago, Nassau County School District

 Graphic titled “3 Myths about Applying for Free & Reduced Lunch.”
 Myth #1: “I was approved last year.”
 Reality: Everyone must apply again each year.
 Myth #2: “The application is too complicated.”
 Reality: The application is quick, confidential, online, and support is available.
 Myth #3: “It doesn’t matter, I’ll just pack my child’s lunch.”
 Reality: Benefits can help with breakfast and lunch at school on busy days, testing days, or when plans change.
 Call to action: “Apply today at linqconnect.com/public/meal-application/new.”